limbernie/limbernie.github.io/_posts/2019-06-30-netmon-htb-walkthrough.md

 ![56c19c7a.png](/assets/images/posts/netmon-htb-walkthrough/56c19c7a.png)
 </a>

-And since this is a backup and knowing many administrators increment the year for convenience's sake, the password may be `PrTg@dmin2019`.
+And since this is a backup and knowing administrators increment the year for convenience's sake, the password may be `PrTg@dmin2019`.
 Let's give it a shot.

 <a class="image-popup">
 ![3214f2a7.png](/assets/images/posts/netmon-htb-walkthrough/3214f2a7.png)